 7) THIS IS VERY IMPORTANT

 Wavy borders, where the borders are fuller than the inside of the quilt are one of the most common problems I have seen over the years.
 This can cause your quilt to end up NOT square or having to ease excess fabric in when quilting.
+You can often tell that your borders are wavy when you iron your quilt top and the borders won't lay flat, but ruffle.
 As an FYI below are some ways to prevent wavy borders.

 HOW TO PREVENT WAVY BORDERS